Cl0v1s/Tama-mixer/README.md

 **name**:
 The identifier for this particular bodyshape appearance.

-**subname**:
-An optional identifier for this particular bodyshape state.
-For eyes it actually represents the current expression.

 **frame**:
 Allows to create animations.
 Frame 0 is always Idle.
+For eyes, frame represents the expression.

 ## Generated